 In cricket it’s much more of a big deal than it is in say football or rugby.
 It’s not often you remember who was man-of-the-match in either of those two sports unless they scored a hat-trick in football or kicked 30-odd points in rugby but in cricket it’s talked about a lot more.
 ‘His quickfire century deservedly got him man-of-the-match’ or ‘that five-fer saw him walk away with the man-of-the-match gong’, that sort of thing.
 Just as an example, in cricket when a player’s career stats are listed they will normally include how many man-of-the-match awards they’ve collected in each of the different formats over their career.
 But you’d never see that for a footballer.

 Indian customers can open an account with Royal Panda in order to bet on the cricket man-of-the-match market in any high-profile cricket match.
 Indian customers can receive 2000 INR as a free bet when they sign up.
+Customers from other countries can also benefit from generous welcome offers when they sign up for the first time.

 How is the man of the match cricket award decided?